Searchresults

 Are you looking for a teaching method that allows students to tackle complex, interdisciplinary or cross-curricular issues?
 Do you want to enhance the integration of content and skills on the long term?
 Project-based education is a strong teaching method to reach these goals!

-Project-based Education: What?A project is a …
+Project-based Education: What?A project …

 Read more -